-Aéropostale rang up 94% of its $2.4 billion in fiscal 2013 (ended January) sales in the US.
-The remainder came from Canada, where it operates about 80 shops nationwide.
-Beyond North America, licensees operate about 55 Aéropostale and P.S. from Aéropostale shops in Europe, the Middle East, and Latin America.
+Aéropostale rang up 95% of its revenue in fiscal 2016 (ended January) in the US.
+The remainder came from Canada, where it operated about 40 shops nationwide.
+Beyond North America, licensees operate about 320 Aéropostale and P.S. from Aéropostale shops in Europe, the Middle East, and Latin America.

-In addition to its main chain Aéropostale stores, the retailer operates P.S. from Aéropostale (launched in 2009), a casual-apparel chain for kids between the ages of 4 and 12.
-P.S. from Aéropostale operates more than 100 stores in some 20 US states.
+In addition to its main Aéropostale chain, the retailer operates P.S. from Aéropostale, a casual-apparel chain for kids between the ages of 4 and 12.
+P.S. from Aéropostale operates about two dozen stores in a dozen US states.
 The company also operates the GoJane.com website, based in Ontario, California.

 To spur sales, Aéropostale is repositioning the brand and working to improve its merchandise and marketing.
-(It's interesting to note that the chain enjoyed double-digit sales increases during the deep recession, while pricier retailers, notably rival Abercrombie & Fitch, suffered.
+(It's interesting to note that the chain enjoyed double-digit sales increases during the deep recession, while pricier retailers, notably rival Abercrombie, suffered.
 Now with the economy improving, value-priced Aéropostale is struggling a bit.)
-Still, the company plans to continue to open new stores in fiscal 2014: about 14 Aéropostale locations and approximately 60 P.S. from Aéropostale shops.
-Turkey is also on the company's plan for expansion.
-Indeed, Aéroposale recently signed a licensing agreement with FiBA Group to open some 30 stores across Turkey by 2016.